SAISUBHASH0721/SAISUBHASH0721/README.md

 👋 Hello, I’m Sai Subhash!

-I’m a dedicated Machine Learning Engineer with 4 years of experience specializing in Generative AI and Large Language Models (LLMs).
+I’m a dedicated Machine Learning Engineer with 4 years of experience specializing in Machine Learning (ML) and Generative AI.
 I’m passionate about leveraging cutting-edge technology to solve complex problems and drive innovation.

 🎓 Education